-Soon I would run from the lounge.
-At a pawnshop I would buy my first five-string banjo.
-In my room, alone, I would pick my way through an Appalachia of the mind, first learning from Pete Seeger’s “how to” book, then spurning Seeger as inauthentic, listening instead to Library of Congress field recordings, finally devoting myself to the playing style of a region of southwest Virginia that I’d not yet set eyes on.
+I went the other way too.
+For Christmas 1971, my parents, I think somewhat bemused by the request, gave me my first five-string banjo, a cheap instrument of a kind readily available in pawnshops then.
+In my room I picked my way toward an Appalachia of the mind, first learning from Pete Seeger’s “how to” book, then spurning Seeger as inauthentic and listening instead to the Library of Congress field recordings, finally devoting myself to the playing style of a region of southwest Virginia that I’d not yet set eyes on.

-So when I was in my early twenties, and old enough to know better, I left my childhood home and traveled all over this land, more than once, looking for that place.
-It’s so beautifully art-directed on the back cover of Emmylou Harris’s album “Elite Hotel”: the empty frontier-town street, dying late-afternoon light, and the dark lady gazing from a solitary distance into sagebrush horizons we’ll never see.I was old enough to know.
-I didn’t want to know.
+So when I was in my early twenties, and plenty old enough to know better, I left my childhood home and traveled all over this land, more than once, a wayfaring stranger looking for the place to be.
+It’s so beautifully art-directed on the back cover of Emmylou Harris’s album “Elite Hotel”: empty frontier-town street, dying late-afternoon light, the dark lady gazing from a solitary distance into sagebrush horizons we’ll never see.

-American song is coon song.That place is noplace but in the lady’s sweetly rasped singing.
-Hearts ever yearn for the old plantation and the old oaken bucket, beyond the horizon and home sweet home.
-Way down upon the Swannee River, in fever dreams like mine, our music is forever recovering the lost, coveted places, anywhere but here, where everything once was real.
+Old enough to know, but I didn’t want to know.
+The place is noplace but in the lady’s sweetly rasped singing.
+American song is coon song.
+Hearts ever yearn for the old plantation and the old oaken bucket, beyond the horizon at home sweet home.
+In fever dreams like mine, way down upon the Swannee River, our music is forever recovering the lost places, anywhere but here, where everything once was real.